I've Registered for 16+ (Sixth Form)

 Awards: The Bhargava Award can cover the school day fee and extras, subject to financial means testing, in order that a deserving candidate from a financially limited background would not need to worry about covering fees, transport, uniform and trips costs.

 Assessment: Applicants will need not only to meet the criteria for the award, but also to achieve the entrance requirements for Freemen’s Sixth Form.
 We will ask students to complete a questionnaire detailing why they wish to study Mathematics and/or other STEM subjects at A Level and beyond; students should also expect to be interviewed by relevant members of teaching staff; plus all applicants' families will need to be means-tested.

 Applying for Year 12 (not taking 8 or more gcses)

 We are changing the way we do entrance assessments for Year 7 and above.
 We have contacted anyone who has registered or enquired for a place and we will be telling local feeder schools.

 The entrance procedure is comprised of three main elements: tests, interviews and confidential report from the Head Teacher of the current school.

 TESTS TO BE TAKEN IN YEAR 11

 Guidance for prospective parents and current teachers

-The examinations are scheduled to take place between 9th, 16th and 17th November 2018.
+The examinations are scheduled to take place between 9th and 16th November 2019.
 Once you have registered, we will allocate you with an exam date and time.
 We will send more detailed information and confirmation of timings nearer the date, but the day is likely to run as follows: